syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endtabs %}

 ### LoadUIView
-[GridColumn.LoadUIView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LoadUIView.html) property denoting whether to load UIView or draw cell value in android platform.
+[GridColumn.LoadUIView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LoadUIView.html) property denotes whether to load element or draw cell value in android platform.
 The default value of the LoadUIView is false. so draw the grid cells content in canvas.
-While setting the LoadUIView to true, it will load a TextView inside the GridCells and instead of drawing the content in canvas, the content of the TextView is set and hence the contents are wrapped.
+While setting the LoadUIView to true, it will load a element inside the GridCells and instead of drawing the content in canvas, the content of the TextView is set and hence the contents are wrapped.

 {% highlight c# %}